-In addition to the above-described measures regarding internal processes and controls the Company prepared a system to provide the highest possible quality valuations.

-A significant driver behind the Company's result are valuations.
-Valuations are, by their nature, subjective, and depend on changing market conditions.
+In addition to the above-described measures regarding internal processes and controls, the company prepared a system to provide the highest possible quality valuations.
+Valuations are a significant driver behind the company's results.
+Valuations are, by their nature, subjective, subject to changing market conditions.
 Inconsistencies in assumptions or inadequate methods may lead to incorrect valuations.
-This risk is mitigated by the fact that the valuations are prepared by an external independent appraiser.
+This risk is mitigated by the fact that the valuation is prepared by an external independent appraiser and consequently compared to our internal valuations.